inventydev/spring23/spring-web-htmx/README.md

-# Spring boot 3 app with tymeleaf templates and htmx
+# Spring boot 3 app with thymeleaf templates and htmx

 ## Build and generate the jar file